We recommend these specific courses for this entry route for two reasons:

 - It allows for a smoother transition to the online degree, because these are the courses that students on the online Masters degree will also be studying.
 So you’ll have a cohort of online degree students studying alongside you.
 When you then transfer to the online degree, you’ll continue on with these same students, whom you’ve already met and worked with.

 - It’s the recommended route set out by the degree coordinator.

 But because our online degrees are flexible, you’re free to choose other courses as long as they are part of this online Masters.

 You’ll be eligible to apply to transfer to the online Masters when you:

 - pass 30 credits’ worth of short courses from this Masters degree successfully

 - receive your official passing grades for these courses, and

 - meet this degree’s English language requirements if English is not your first language.

-If you fulfil these requirements, you should be able to transfer.
-The degree coordinator makes the final decision on degree transfers.
+If you fulfil these requirements, you can apply to transfer.
+The programme coordinator makes the final decision on degree transfers.